 This is a clear example of the importance of getting the design right before it gets to site!
 This doesn’t just lie with the design team carrying out detailed design, however, as a good client brief is as important as any element of a project.

-- A strong client brief – this is also one of the main factors relating to rework on construction projects, the second highest factor in the aforementioned study was owner changes.
+- A strong client brief – this is also one of the main factors relating to rework on construction projects, the second-highest factor in the aforementioned study was owner changes.
 While these are not always avoidable, they can be reduced by good planning.
-It is important the client engages a design team from the outset of a project at the conceptual stage to advise the client of any potential banana skins when writing the project brief.
+The client must engage a design team from the outset of a project at the conceptual stage to advise the client of any potential banana skins when writing the project brief.

 - Over-engineering – something that can be an oversight until it is too late.
 Overengineering can not only lead to higher construction costs in general, costing the client more money than necessary, but can also lead to confusion when the project is being priced and built on site.